-Look for comprehensive asset solution that incorporate asset finance, spare parts and maintenance.
-Establishes audit controls (that withstand the rigors of internal and external audits) and track asset life-cycle from initial budget proposal through to final disposal.
+Look for comprehensive asset solution that incorporates asset finance, spare parts and maintenance.
+Establishes audit controls (that withstand the rigours of internal and external audits) and track asset life-cycle from initial budget proposal through to final disposal.

 As one of our customers said: “Finally, an asset register that keeps both Finance and IT staff happy!”